ggrangia/ggrangia/README.md

 ### Hi there, my name is Giacomo Grangia 👋

-I am a Cloud Engineer specializing in AWS with a strong background in managing complex cloud infrastructures within large organizations.
+I am a Senior Cloud Engineer specialized in AWS with a strong background in managing complex cloud infrastructures within large organizations.

 ## Events